-The linked stack implementation is a simplified version of the linked list implementation.
+The linked stack implementation is quite simple.
 The freelist of Section 4.1.2 is an example of a linked stack.
 Elements are inserted and removed only from the head of the list.
-The header node is not used because no special-case code is required for lists of zero or one elements.
-Figure 4.19 shows the complete class implementation for the linked stack.
+A header node is not used because no special-case code is required for lists of zero or one elements.
+Figure 4.20 shows the complete linked stack implementation.
 The only data member is top, a pointer to the first (top) link node of the stack.
 Method push first modifies the next field of the newly created link node to point to the top of the stack and then sets top to point to the new link node.
 Method pop is also quite simple.
-The variable temp stores the value of the top node, while ltemp keeps a link to the top node as it is removed from the stack.
-The stack is updated by setting top to point to the next element in the stack.
-The old top node is then returned to free store (or the freelist), and the element value is returned as the value of the pop method.
+Variable temp stores the top nodes' value, while ltemp links to the top node as it is removed from the stack.
+The stack is updated by setting top to point to the next link in the stack.
+The old top node is then returned to free store (or the freelist), and the element value is returned.

 Sec.
-4.2 Stacks 129
+4.2 Stacks

-Figure 4.20 Two stacks implemented within in a single array, both growing toward the middle.
+Figure 4.21 Two stacks implemented within in a single array, both growing toward the middle.